Book Wall Art

 Yarn Wreath with Owls

 This couldn't-be-easier fall wreath works with any of your favorite motifs: owls, leaves, pumpkins, and more.
-Simply wrap a foam wreath with ribbon, alternating colors as desired and securing with hot glue.
+Simply wrap a foam wreath with yarn, alternating colors as desired and securing with hot glue.
 Use a bit of yarn to secure a brooch or tin embellishment, such as these owls.
 Finish by hot-gluing pom-poms around the wreath and adding a hanging loop.

 A recycled felted cable-knit sweater makes this storage container worth cuddling up to.
 Slip a felted sweater over a hatbox, and adhere it to the inside and bottom using hot glue.
 Add leather handles to finish off a cozy container for yarn, books, games, or other necessities.